sergiotapia/chroma/README.md

 ## How It Works

-Chroma uses libvips for fast, memory-efficient image processing.
+Chroma uses a library called libvips to edit images quickly without using too much memory.

 ## Memory Usage

-libvips uses demand-driven processing with lazy evaluation.
-Memory usage depends on the operations performed:
+libvips is smart about memory.
+It only does work when it really needs to.
+Here's how much memory it uses:
-- **Base overhead**: ~20-50MB for libvips initialization
+- **Starting up**: ~20-50MB just to get libvips ready
-- **Per-image**: The full decoded image is typically held in memory during processing
+- **Each image**: The whole image needs to fit in memory while being worked on
-- **Peak**: Roughly 3-4x the decoded image size (e.g., a 24MP RGB image = ~72MB decoded, ~200-300MB peak)
+- **Most memory used**: About 3-4 times the image size (for example, a 24MP photo is ~72MB, but may use ~200-300MB at peak)

-Note: The background detection step requires random pixel access at 8 edge points, which may cause full image decoding.
-The subsequent operations (mask, blur, despill) benefit from libvips' lazy evaluation - they execute as a single fused pipeline during save.
+Note: To find the background color, Chroma looks at 8 spots around the edges.
+This makes it load the whole image into memory.
+After that, the other steps (making the mask, blurring, fixing colors) are done together at the end when saving.
+This saves time and memory.

 ## Alternatives Comparison

-Visual comparison of Chroma against traditional CLI tools for chroma key removal.
+See how Chroma compares to other tools that remove backgrounds.

 | Original | Chroma | ImageMagick | ffmpeg |
 |----------|--------|-------------|--------|